rschristopher/ischristtrue.com/src/truth.md

 What kind of being, what kind of spirit, could be the source of all?

-Well, turns out there's only a handful of possible answers.
+Well, turns out there's only a few of possible answers.
 Either He exists, or He doesn't.
 And if He does exist,